 All Associates will be treated fairly and equitably.
 This commitment includes:

 One of the Company’s most important responsibilities is to build shareholder value.
-This requires that U.S. Cellular manage its business units to maximize profitable growth and development, and to create and enhance synergies among TDS’ family of companies.
+This requires that U.S. Cellular manage its business units to maximize profitable growth and development.

 Communities We Serve